 TLC, in partnership with Tinopolis, was privileged to be involved with supporting the introduction of the LNF and produced the initial mainstream Guidance under contract to the Welsh Government.
-Our expert consultants fully understand the challenges and opportunities its implementation presents and will share their extensive knowledge and understanding with you through bespoke training.
-We pride ourselves in our understanding of best practice in planning for and delivering the LNF, progression through it and formative and summative assessment of learners’ literacy and numeracy skills.
+We pride ourselves in our understanding of best practice in planning for and delivering the LNF, aspect of the Cross-curricular skills, progression through it, and formative and summative assessment of, learners’ literacy and numeracy skills.
 Examples of previous bespoke training sessions include:

 Next steps to improve learner performance through formative assessment - a two-day course for all classroom practitioners, to help you to improve learners’ literacy and numeracy skills through formative assessment and assessment for learning strategies.

 Enhancing learning in science - for teachers of science to review the best ways to implement the LNF through curriculum planning, lesson planning, formative assessment, next steps and cross-curricular working.